Why you should choose Austria’s ski resort Kitzsteinhorn for your next ski holiday

 Accommodation: There are lots of different types of accommodation you could choose.
 As this is a popular area you will need to book far ahead to secure a nice place for your budget.
 We like staying in apartments as this gives us the opportunity to have more space and cook for ourselves.
 This is why we choose Haus Hubertus, which is a 30-minutes drive from the ski resort.
 We were very satisfied with the place.
 It was affordable, clean, spacious and had everything we needed.

 If you prefer something closer to the resort I suggest you to book something in Kaprun or there are even ski in and out hotels called the Krefelder Hütte and BSFZ Kitzsteinhorn.
 They have direct access to the slopes of Kitzsteinhorn.

 My conclusion is that Kitzsteinhorn is a great place both for skiers non-skiers.
-The area is beautiful, and I would like to return someday, perhaps in the summer as well, so I could explore some of the hiking trails.
+The area is beautiful, a real hidden gem in Europe, and I would like to return someday, perhaps in the summer as well, so I could explore some of the hiking trails.